7 Best Teas for Mind-Body Relaxation: 2022

 • Some studies have also shown that passionflower tea also helps soothe menstrual hot flashes.

-Read More 9 Best Teas for Belly and Stomach Fat Loss: 2022
+Read More 9 Best Teas for Bloated Stomach: 2022

 Passionflower tea can be made by steeping a tablespoon of dried Passion Flower in hot water and sweetened with honey if required.
 Passionflower tea might have adverse effects on pregnant women so it’s best to consult with a physician before consuming it.